Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Equivalency of ODI and PPE

-\begin{rmk}[ODI~$\equiv$~PPE] Using the ODI to reconstruct the pressure field from the pressure gradient is (numerically) equivalent to solving a PPE with all Neumann boundary conditions. \end{rmk}

-Remark~\ref{rmk: ODI = PPE} represents the main result of this work.
-The discussions that follow primarily build on established results from the well-posedness of Poisson equations, estimation theory, statistics, and numerical analysis.
-Together, they provide a unified framework for analyzing and refining ODI/PPE-based methods for pressure field reconstruction.

 The above combination of corner, wall, and interior stencils is a good choice for the Neumann problem of the Poisson equation; however, it is not the only one.
-Stencil construction and the combinations of stencils used is very important and naive numerical treatments could lead to a more ill-posed and/or ill-conditioned system with singularities.
-Employing other numerical methods (e.g., finite element, finite volume, or meshless methods) may also yield stencils equivalent or similar to the ones mentioned above (e.g., \eqref{eq: ODI stencil} and \eqref{eq: Fernado boudanry nodal point}).
-It is also possible that these methods may even produce better numerical schemes; however, we will leave this topic to future studies.
-In this work, we focus on establishing the equivalency of ODI and PPE (dubbed as $\text{ODI} \equiv \text{PPE}$) using a simple finite difference scheme following \citet{zigunov2024one} and exposing the fundamental mathematical foundations of their shared advantages (e.g., robustness) and disadvantages, hopefully, inspiring general strategies for further improvement.
+Employing other numerical methods may also yield stencils similar to or better than the ones mentioned above.
+In the current work, we focus on establishing the equivalency of ODI and PPE (dubbed as $\text{ODI} \equiv \text{PPE}$) using a simple finite difference scheme following \citet{zigunov2024one}.

-Solving the singular or ill-posed system \eqref{eq: linear system} is non-trivial, as $\mathcal{L}$, which we refer to as $\mathcal{L}_N$ from now on with the subscript $[\cdot]_N$ to denote the Neumann problem, is rank-deficient, thus, non-invertible.
+Solving the resulting system of equations from ODI or the PPE with all Neumann conditions is non-trivial, as $\bm{\mathcal{L}}$, which we refer to as $\bm{\mathcal{L}}_N$ from now on with the subscript $[\cdot]_N$ to denote the Neumann problem, is rank-deficient, and thus, not invertible.
 If a solution to \eqref{eq: linear system} exists, it is not unique; not to mention that a solution may not exist at all.
-In the case of \citet{zigunov2024one}, a conjugate gradient (CG) method with a carfully chosen stopping criteria was used to solve the singular system, and the solution was shifted to match the reference pressure at a given location in the domain or on the boundary.
-The use of CG and appropriate terminating criteria (i.e., maximum iterations and tolerance) is subtle yet crucial for several reasons, which will be elaborated upon in the following sections.
+The numerical details in which this system is solved are important and will be elaborated upon in the following sections after introducing the first major result of the current work:

+\begin{rmk}[ODI~$\equiv$~PPE] Using the ODI to reconstruct the pressure field from the pressure gradient is (numerically) equivalent to solving a PPE with all Neumann boundary conditions. \end{rmk} The chain of reasoning is straightforward, and we recap it here briefly: \citet{zigunov2023fast,zigunov2024one} developed the equivalency between the RPR-ODI and the OS-MODI, and we may dub this contribution as `$\text{RPR-ODI} \equiv \text{OS-MODI}$'.
+The current work showed that OS-MODI is equivalent to solving a Neumann problem of PPE (i.e., `OS-MODI~$\equiv$~PPE').
+Combining the above two equivalencies, we establish `RPR-ODI~$\equiv$~PPE', which is shorthanded as `ODI~$\equiv$~PPE'.